ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Grouping groups: parent/child group relationships
 -------------------------------------------------

 You can create parent/child relationships among groups.
-People also refer to parent groups as nested groups or groups of groups.
+Parent groups are also known as nested groups or groups of groups.
 For example, if all your production hosts are already in groups such as  ``atlanta_prod`` and ``denver_prod``, you can create a ``production`` group that includes those smaller groups.
 This approach reduces maintenance because you add or remove hosts from the parent group by editing the child groups.

 To create parent/child relationships for groups, use one of the following methods: